dhana48/Networking-portfolio/Project-02-Multilayer-Office-Network/README.md

-# 🌐 Project 01 – Enterprise Campus Network
+# 🌐 Project 02 – Multilayer-office-network

 ## 📖 Project Overview

-This project simulates a real-world **Enterprise Campus Network** using Cisco Packet Tracer.
-The network follows a hierarchical design consisting of an Enterprise Router, two Multilayer Switches (Core Layer), four Access Switches, multiple VLANs, centralized DHCP services, OSPF dynamic routing, EtherChannel, NAT, and ACLs.
+This project simulates a real-world **Multilayer-oofice-network** using Cisco Packet Tracer.
+The network follows a hierarchical design consisting of an Enterprise Router, two Multilayer Switches (Core Layer), four Access Switches, multiple VLANs, centralized DHCP services, EtherChannel, NAT, and ACLs.

-The objective of this project is to demonstrate enterprise-level LAN design, secure inter-VLAN communication, dynamic routing, Internet connectivity, and traffic control using Cisco networking technologies.
+The objective of this project is to demonstrate enterprise-level LAN design, secure inter-VLAN communication, Internet connectivity, and traffic control using Cisco networking technologies.

 ---